Cmalonzo1/git-practice-carson-alonzo/Assignment-2/README.md

 ### My problems came down to creating the requirements.txt file and uninstalling from it.

 - I created the directory within my personal GitHub repository.
-I believe the path caused issues creating the file as I constantly encountered this issue: **UnicodeDecodeError: 'utf-8' codec can't decode byte 0xb1 in position 81: invalid start byte**
+I believe the path caused issues creating the file as I constantly encountered this issue: <span style = color:red>UnicodeDecodeError: 'utf-8' codec can't decode byte 0xb1 in position 81: invalid start byte</span>

     However, I experienced no issues generating the file in a different directory hosted outside of my GitHub repository.
 - When I tried uninstalling the libraries through my txt file, I didn't notice I was using the wrong path, so the terminal